 My article “If you can see it, you can detect it” is almost 100% accurate but having working receptors really helps with nuclear scans.

-Preclinical and clinical studies have indicated that somatostatin receptor (SSTR)expressing tumors demonstrate higher uptake of radiolabeled SSTR antagonists than of the currently approved SSTR agonist versions.
-See clinical trial OPS 201 for an example of the next generation of somatostatin receptor based theranostics where the use of a somatostatin antagonists.
+Preclinical and clinical studies have indicated that somatostatin receptor (SSTR) expressing tumors demonstrate higher uptake of radiolabeled SSTR antagonists than of the currently approved SSTR agonist versions.
+See clinical trial OPS 201 for an example of the next generation of somatostatin receptor based theranostics where the use of somatostatin antagonists can potentially increase the numbers of available receptors.

 thanks for reading